-- Holidazzle at Loring Park Head over to Loring Park to shop and browse around Holidazzle, which is a holiday market loaded with food, beverage and artisan vendors.
-Guests can shop for holiday trinkets, sip on hot cider and enjoy Bavarian pastries.
+Head over to Loring Park to shop and browse around Holidazzle, which is a holiday market loaded with food, beverage and artisan vendors.
+You can shop for holiday trinkets, sip on hot cider and enjoy some ice skating with a beautifully lit backdrop.
 After browsing through the area, make plans to stick around for fireworks.
-For more holiday shopping, the greater Minneapolis area is home for some of the best places to shop in the entire county, including the famous Mall of America.
-December 20, 2015 is the final day of Holidazzle so get and out enjoy while there is still time!
+Holidazzle runs every Thursday through Sunday until December 23, so get and out enjoy while there is still time!

 And if you're checking out Holidazzle this year, make a whole day out it with our Where to Go Before and After Holidazzle guide.